Mahammad-Mostafa/hello-microverse/README.md

 # 🔭 Future

-Some additional features may be added to the project:
+Some additional features I may implement in the project:

 - [ ] Main page content
 - [ ] Footer section with links